medusajs/medusa/docs/content/tutorial/2-adding-custom-functionality.md

 ### `registerOptin`

-The `registerOption` function will take to arguments: `cartId` and `optin`, where `cartId` holds the id of the cart that we wish to register optin for and `optin` is a boolean to indicate if the customer has accepted or optin or not.
+The `registerOption` function will take two arguments: `cartId` and `optin`, where `cartId` holds the id of the cart that we wish to register optin for and `optin` is a boolean to indicate if the customer has accepted or optin or not.
 We will save the `optin` preferences in the cart's `metadata` field, so that it can be persisted for the future when we need to evaluate if we should send the welcome or not.

 ```javascript
 async registerOptin(cartId, optin) {